MadAphrodite/Company_Collaboration_Platform/README.md

 ## My responsibilities and highlights during the project
 * Performing sprint coordinator duties (planning team meetings, dividing tasks between team members, submitting team assignments) for 2 sprints
-* Performing exploratory testing in Google Chrome on Windows and Android
+* Performing exploratory and use case testing
 * Writing test cases based on provided use cases and user guide in Confluence
-* Executing use case testing in Google Chrome on Windows and Android
+* Executing regression testing in Google Chrome on Windows and Android
 * Reporting work time and found bugs to Jira
 * Formatting and filling in the final report
 #### Highlights: